Program Environment Fuzzing: Evaluation

 \subsubsection{\textbf{Limitations}}

 In this paper, we leverage greybox fuzzing over complex program environments.
 We have demonstrated that the approach of \tool is effective in exposing previously unknown bugs and enhancing code coverage.
-However, like other fuzzers, \tool is not guaranteed to cover the entire search space.
-This is an inherent limitation of fuzzing in general, in contrast to model checking and other verification techniques.
+Like other fuzzers, the efficacy of \tool depends on the quality of the initial seed(s), and \tool is not guaranteed to cover the entire search space.
+Limited seed recordings (\eg open and immediately close a GUI) generally result in a limited exploration compared to diverse recordings (\eg exercising different GUI elements).
+However, the dependence on quality seeds is an inherent limitation of fuzzing in general, in contrast to model checking and other verification techniques that attempt to systematically explore the entire search space.
 While \tool can fuzz a broad range of programs, its scope is limited to Linux user-mode environments.
 This limitation stems from our underlying environmental record and replay infrastructure.
-Despite this, and compared to existing fuzzers, \tool still maintains its generality, and can fuzz even challenging targets such as network protocols and GUI applications. \tool assumes that I/O system calls can be mutated and reordered arbitrarily.
-This is a straight-forward generalization of what existing fuzzers already assume.
-For example, \afl implicitly assumes the input file can be mutated arbitrarily, while \aflnet assumes messages can be reordered.
-However, these assumptions may not always hold for some edge cases.
-Special files (\eg \verb+/proc/*+ and \verb+/dev/zero+) and self-pipes are not mutable.
-Fortunately, such examples are rare and can be avoided using a pre-defined special-case list.
-As such, no false positives were detected during our evaluation.
+Despite this, and compared to existing fuzzers, \tool still maintains its generality, and can fuzz even challenging subjects such as network protocols and GUI applications.